jyax/CSE-434-Autonomous-Vehicles-Project/README.md

-# Project 08: Detection of crosswalks and pedestrians in autonomous vehicles
+# Project 08: Detection of crosswalks in AVs
 ## Setup
 Clone this repo:
 ```